Phoenix-ni/L-Sentinel/README.md

 uvicorn server:app --reload --port 8501
 ```

 The backend runs at `http://localhost:8501`.
-On first start it creates the database tables automatically.
+On first start, it automatically creates the database tables.

 ### 2. Frontend